The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 "No. Dinner is almost upon us, and that was your fourth try this session.
 Give your backside a rest already."

 Kaede quickly put her hands away.
 She wasn't aware it had been that obvious.

 "Nobody is going to become good in just a few days.
 Only a prodigy would be foolish enough to expect that, even though your own horsemanship is hardly worth bragging about..."

 Ariadne's words were cutting, yet they still came with a smile.
 She walked over from the wall Perceval and her had been leaning against.
-Her delicate fingers extended back to cup her waist-length hair, a pink waterfall swaying in the castle courtyard's strong crosswinds.
+Her delicate fingers extended back to cup her waist-length hair, which swayed in the courtyard's strong crosswinds like a pink waterfall.

 "Besides, isn't hanging onto a canter enough?
 Not like she's going to join a thundering charge, even in the very unlikely scenario that you did."

 With the reins back in his hands, Pascal's turquoise gaze was still examining Kaede as he began his reply: